rodrigo-marcolino/Learn-PowerShell-in-a-Month-of-Lunches-Fourth-Edition/README.md

 Through this repository, I hope to share my learning experiences with PowerShell and demonstrate its importance and usefulness for others in similar roles.

-I found the book well-organized and easy to read, making it accessible even for those new to PowerShell. <br/>
-Each chapter provides a new set of skills and builds upon the previous ones, so by the end of the book, you'll have a solid understanding of the basics of PowerShell and more advanced techniques.

 # **About the Book**

 One of the things I appreciate about the book is how it covers a wide range of topics in PowerShell. <br/>